 This trip took me a lot of van transfers.
 I left Biliran at 7 AM for Tacloban.
 Upon reaching Tacloban, I took my lunch, then rode a van going to Catbalogan.
 There are no rides going straight to Allen.
 So, I did transfers from Catbalogan to Calbayog, then Calbayog to Allen.

 When I reached Allen it is almost 4 PM.
 From the van terminal, I rode another tricycle going to the waiting spot for tricycles going to Lavezares.
 It took a while before we leave as we were waiting for other passengers.
-I arrived Lavezares around 5 PM.
+I arrived in Lavezares around 5 PM.
 I was planning to stay at Lavezares but my feet led me to the port.
-A boatman approached me and he asked me if I’m going to Biri.
+A boatman approached me and asked me if I’m going to Biri.
 He offered if we can divide the fare between me and another passenger.
 Without thinking of the consequences of faring the seas at that time, I accepted his offer and decided to go for Biri.

 I will never forget that boat ride.